Azerbaijani Foreign Ministry responds to Nikol Pashinyan

 Baku.
-13 July.
-REPORT.AZ/ "The Armenian populist prime minister is trying to make groundless claims instead of respecting Declaration of NATO member states at the level of state and government leaders."
+10 september.
+REPORT.AZ/ The Armenian prime minister's statement in Moscow that he imagines Nagorno-Karabakh region of Azerbaijan as part of Armenia is utter disrespect to the norms and principles of international law, the United Nations Security Council Resolutions and undermines the negotiation process mediated by the OSCE Minsk Group Co-Chairs.

-Report informs, Spokesperson of the Foreign Ministry of Azerbaijan Hikmat Hajiyev commented on Armenian Prime Minister Nikol Pashinyan's speech at NATO meeting on Afghanistan.
+Report informs that Hikmat Hajiyev, Spokesperson of the Ministry of Foreign Affairs of Azerbaijan, has thus commented on the statement by Armenian Prime Minister in Moscow

-"NATO member states in Brussels at the level of heads of state and government have repeatedly stated their support for Azerbaijan's territorial integrity and sovereignty and that the conflict should be solved on the basis of these principles.
+"Thus, Armenia at the level of Prime Minister demonstrates that its real intentions are not the resolution of conflict through negotiations, but continuation of illegal occupation of Azerbaijan’s territories.
+The Armenian leadership makes this incendiary statement intentionally or unintentionally in the capital of one of the OSCE Minsk Group Co-Chair countries on the eve of upcoming ministerial-level meeting in New York with the mediation of co-chairs.
+Furthermore, this statement coincides with the forthcoming visit of the OSCE Secretary General to Azerbaijan next week.

-Support and respect for the territorial integrity, sovereignty and inviolability of the borders of Azerbaijan were expressed in document initialed by Azerbaijan and the EU on Priorities of partnership.
+Sooner it will be clear whether Armenian leadership is really interested in the settlement of the conflict through substantive negotiations, ensuring of lasting peace and stability in the region or continuation of two decades long war policy of previous Armenian authorities which consisted of warlords.

 News DepartmentNews Author